 Housing is a significant aspect of any comprehensive planning effort.
-This section is an inventory and analysis of housing conditions in the Town of Bern.
-Housing in Bern is predominantly single family, with over 94% owner-occupied.
-Almost 10% of housing units were constructed over the last decade, and housing values are lower than median values for Marathon County as a whole.
+This section is an inventory and analysis of housing conditions in the Town of Wien.

 Data contained in this section reflect two methodologies of data collection employed by the U.S. Census.
-Tables labeled as "1990, 2000 Census: STF-[Summary Tape File]-1 Data" are collected through a household-by-household census and represents responses from every household within the country.
+Data in the first table, labeled as "2000 Census: STF [Summary Tape File]-1 Data" are collected through a household-by-household census and represents responses from every household within the country.
 To get more detailed information, the U.S. Census also randomly distributes a long-form questionnaire to 1 in 6 households throughout the nation.
 Tables utilizing this sample data are identified in the footnote below each table and are labeled "STF-3 Data".
 Tables are labeled as either STF-1 or STF-3 data because numbers may differ for similar statistics between each method, due to survey limitations, non-response, or other attributes unique to each form of data collection.